veszig/chef-overlay/README.md

 You should be able to connect to port `4000` and get a nice `401 Unauthorized` error from merb (congratulations!).

-If you let the client create `client.pem`, the key will be only readable to `root`.
-Chef-solr needs read permissions on the client key and runs as `chef:chef`:

-    chgrp chef /etc/chef/client.pem && chmod g+r /etc/chef/client.pem

 You can now [start][8] using Chef-server with [knife][9] or install the web
 interface: